Below are some common questions that teachers, students, administrators, and learners of all ages might have about Google Expeditions.

 Spanish (Latin America)

-Check with your organization’s IT administrator to see if your Wi-Fi network is enabled for peer-to-peer networking.
+Check with your organization’s IT administrator to see if your network is enabled for peer-to-peer networking.
 If it isn't, you can use a standalone router or run a hotspot from a phone.

 Virtual-reality (VR) tours—Teachers and students use mobile devices and VR viewers to virtually explore an art gallery or museum, swim underwater, or navigate outer space, without leaving the classroom.

 Augmented-reality (AR) tours—Teachers use mobile devices to bring virtual objects into their classroom.
 Students, using mobile devices, can see and walk around 3D objects as if they were physically in the classroom.

 AR tours in Expeditions are currently only compatible with ARCore and ARKit capable phones.
 If your phone doesn’t support AR, you can view AR tours in 2D.
 For more details, see Expeditions device requirements.